swapnik-iitkgp/Rubiks-Cube-Solver/README.md

 # Rubiks-Cube-Solver
 This is a Rubik's Cube Solver made using C++.
-Also don't forget to unzip the "database.zip" :)
+Also don't forget to unzip the file "database.zip" :)